sweetcharityjane/hello-world/README.md

 First repository!

 This is just a little something something!
-I honestly don' tknow why it's not working.
+I honestly don't know why it's not working.
 Just a test!!!!

+What's happening?!